 A Red deer (Cervus elaphus) stag roaring (bolving) during the rut in the UK. - Credit: Marc Baldwin

 The high-pitched rutting call of North American Red deer (Cervus canadensis), aka the wapiti or elk.
-This call often ends with a "jerking cough". - Credit: Rocky Mountain Elk Foundation
+This call often ends with a "jerking cough" and is typically called a "bugle". - Credit: Rocky Mountain Elk Foundation

 All this activity takes its toll on the stag, which may lose between one-fifth and one-third of its body weight during a fortnight of intensive activity; he must then retire to recover from what Richard Prior rather comically described as a “king-sized hangover”.
 Consequently, as the rut advances, the harem-holding stags become progressively more exhausted and the likelihood of them being overthrown increases.
 The rutting season may last for six weeks or more, each stag will hold a harem for considerably less than this – from a few minutes to a couple of weeks.
 The 2015 series of the BBC’s Autumnwatch observed that the rut on Rum continued day and night, with roaring, parallel walking, clashing and rounding up of hinds filmed in pitch darkness.